Middle School Education

 Master of Arts in Education Middle School Teacher Leader Program

 This MA degree program is designed to fulfill course requirements for Rank II classification.
 The program must be preplanned with your advisor and consist of 30 semester hours of graduate level course work with a minimum of 18 hours in professional education and a minimum of 17 hours of courses at the 600 level.
 You must hold a Middle School (5-8, 5-9) Provisional Certificate or its equivalent.
 To complete the program and graduate, you must develop two leadership projects (an internal and external project).
 These projects will require approval and collaboration with your school principal or a district administrator.
-For more detailed information regarding the Teacher Leader Master’s Degree Program, please download the Teacher Leader Program advising guide or speak to your advisor.

 The Murray State Middle School Education program collaboratively prepares educators to succeed in the growth and development of middle school students.
 To that end, and grounded in the college’s goals of formulating inclusive, responsible, enthusiastic, caring, confident, and ethical educators, the middle grades program prepares educators through the development of professional habits of mind, heart, and practice.
 This includes an emphasis on the following core attributes of middle grades education:

 - an understanding of the development of adolescents’ cognitive, social, moral, physical, and psychological characteristics;

 - an understanding of differentiated instruction: an educator can differentiate the content, product, process, and learning environment, by a student’s readiness, interest, and learning style; and